The Craft of Puppetry: How to Create Characters and Perform

 Childhood Memories Become a Hobby

 Do you remember playing with hand puppets when you were a child?
 Did your parents buy you a puppet or did your mother show you how to make one?

-Stitch onto the sock two buttons to represent the eyes, one button for the nose, and cut a lip shape or a mouth insert from a small piece of fabric and stitch it into place.
-The lips or the mouth will dictate if the sock will represent a person or an animal.
+- Cut a lip shape for a mouth.
+Insert a small piece of fabric and stitch it into place.
+The lips or mouth will dictate if the sock will represent a person or an animal.